hieuthi/joplin-plugin-quick-goto/README.md

 # Quick Goto

-This plugin create several keyboard shortcuts to quickly jump to designated notes.
+This plugin create several keyboard shortcuts to quickly jump to designated notes or different part of the same note.

 ## Usage

 The default setting has 4 shortcuts but you can increase them to 9 or reduce to just 1.

-To use these shortcuts, you first need to assign note to a slot by open the designated note then choose `Tools > Quick Goto - Assign > [Slot]`.
+To use these shortcuts, you first need to assign note to a slot by open a note then choose `Tools > Quick Goto - Assign > [Slot]`.

+Be default, the shortcut will be anchored to the nearest heading (upward) which means you can use the plugin to jump to different part of the same note as well.

 To jump to the designated note you can choose `Tools > Quick Goto > [Slot]` or press the keyboard shortcut assigned to it (Default: `CmdOrCtrl+1`, `CmdOrCtrl+2`, and so on).